-Travel to Barcelona - the world's best football city is a sponsored post by Foldboldrejse.nu.
-All attitudes and considerations are the editor's own.
+Barcelona - the world's best football city is written by Jens Skovgaard Andersen.

-It may well be discussed what makes a city the best in the world, but it is not for discussion that Barcelona is an absolutely perfect city for you who want to combine city life, ball, shopping, sun and beach.
+It may well be discussed what makes a city the best in the world, but it is not up for discussion that Barcelona in the north-east Spain is an absolutely perfect city for you who want to combine city life, ball, shopping, sun and beach.

-Barcelona is located on the Mediterranean coast, and the light blue water and soft sand are right at your feet when you visit the city.
+Barcelona is on The Mediterranean coast, and the light blue water and the soft sand lie right at your feet when you visit the city.
 Some of the best beaches are right in the center and you can walk to and from the other famous areas of the city in minutes.

 The Rambla is a world-famous pedestrian street that ends at the water at one end and mine in the vibrant city at the other end.
 The Rambla also shares two of the city's most popular neighborhoods: the old Barri Gòtic on the north side and the hip El Raval on the south.

 Barri Gòtic is home to countless restaurants, bars, shops and cultural offerings, and there is a large concentration of tourists almost around the clock.
 El Raval, on the other hand, is more influenced by the many locals who live in the area, and you will find exciting alternative shops, cafés and eateries in the narrow streets and alleys.